-- Reduces the loss of vision caused by bleeding in the vitreous gel (vitreous hemorrhage ).
+- Reduces the vision loss caused by bleeding in the vitreous gel (vitreous hemorrhage ).
 Surgery may be necessary if the bleeding is severe or if the blood does not clear up on its own.

 - Treat severe proliferative retinopathy.
 This causes scar tissue to form or new blood vessels to grow in the retina.
 These new blood vessels can leak blood to the eye.

 Your ophthalmologist may suggest this type of surgery for a retinal detachment because an oil bubble can be used.
-An oil bubble does not move in the eye as much as a gas bubble does.
+An oil bubble does not move in the eye as much as a gas bubble.

-This can facilitate surgery and recovery for people who have trouble keeping their head in the correct position.
+This can facilitate surgery and recovery for people who have trouble keeping their heads in the correct position.

 How well does vitrectomy work?

-Vitrectomy can greatly improve vision in many people who have severe bleeding in the eye that has not cleared up by itself.
+Vitrectomy can significantly improve vision in many people who have severe bleeding in the eye that has not cleared up by itself.

 Possible serious problems after this surgery include: